VaghaniAxita/Event-Management-System/README.md

 - MongoDB (Mongoose)
 - JSON Web Tokens (JWT) for authentication
 - Multer for file uploads

+## Features

+ **1. User Authentication**:

+- Users can register and log in securely using JWT-based authentication.
+- This ensures only authorized users can access protected routes, such as creating or managing their events.

+**2. Event Management**:
+- Create events by providing details like title, description, date, location, and max attendees.
+- View all events, with optional filters by date and location.
+- Update or delete events, but only if they are the event's creator.
+- Upload images for events.

+**3. RSVP Functionality**:
+- Users can’t RSVP more than once for the same event.
+- RSVP is limited to the maximum number of attendees for each event.
+- Users can cancel their RSVP if needed.

 ## Setup

 1. Clone the Repository